-There is no specific time frame for individuals who have experienced conduct that may constitute Title IX Prohibited Conduct to make an Initial Report pursuant to this Title IX Policy and Procedure.
+There is no specific time frame for individuals who have experienced conduct that may constitute Title IX Prohibited Conduct to make an Initial Report pursuant to this Title IX Grievance Policy and Procedure.
 Individuals are, however, encouraged to make a report soon after the incident in question to assist in ensuring a prompt investigation.

-At any time (whether or not an individual decides to make a report of Title IX Prohibited Conduct to the Title IX Coordinator or other Senior Administration Official), an individual may contact Vanessa Lucero Mazei, Dean of Student Services or Beth Beadle, Director of Human Resources and Title IX Coordinator for a referral to obtain counseling services.
+At any time (whether or not an individual decides to make a report of Title IX Prohibited Conduct to the Title IX Coordinator or other Senior Administration Official), an individual may contact Lynn Tomaszewski, Vanessa Lucero Mazei, or Beth Beadle for a referral to obtain counseling services.